abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 Now it's time to build your 2048 app.
 Run the command `docker build` command.

+> Replace the value of the REGISTRY with your own if need

 ```
 REGISTRY=abcdesktopio
 docker build -f 2048.d -t $REGISTRY/2048.d .